HucksApp/Shell-Essentials/README.md

 fi

-if command1
+if command1 or test1
 then
   command set 1
-elif command2
+elif command2 or test2
 then
   command set 2
-elif command3
+elif command3 or test3
 then
   command set 3
-elif command4
+elif command4 or test4
 then
   command set 4
 fi